 Snacking should be as mandatory as breakfastistock/knape

 Dietitian Rachel Beller, a nutritionist on The Biggest Loser, told Redbook magazine that grazing during the day has big impact.
 If you get too hungry between meals, that can deplete your willpower and make you consume more calories overall.
 The trick to snacking for health?
 Choose nutrient-rich foods and filling combos of protein and fiber, like these popular picks from top dietitians and weight-loss bloggers.
+Some of these healthy foods are even more nutritious than you realize.

 Baked sweet potato friesistock/BajnociP